 The Geelong Ovoid Aqueduct

-The design is very unique and was believed to be inspired by a steel railway bridge in Scotland.
+The aqueduct’s design is very unique and was believed to be inspired by a steel railway bridge in Scotland.
 The concrete bridge has fourteen pylons with some very clever cantilevers and was renowned as an engineering masterpiece when it opened in 1931.
-And still today many people in the architectural world still rate it as an important piece of architecture.
-Dr Miles Lewis an associated professor of architecture at Melbourne University once stated “the aqueduct is internationally significant and was one of the most extraordinary engineering structures in Australia”.
+Many people in the architectural world still rate the structure as an important piece of architecture.
+Dr Miles Lewis, an associated professor of architecture at Melbourne University once stated, “The aqueduct is internationally significant and was one of the most extraordinary engineering structures in Australia”.

 At the time of construction, the aqueduct was considered to be the longest span of any reinforced concrete structure.
 This was the centrepiece of Geelong’s extensive sewerage network which was one of the first regional cities in Australia to have such a system.
 For this reason the aqueduct is on the Victorian National Estate Register.
 Similar technologies were used in the Bow Truss Building, a Dennys Lascelles Austin Wool store that was constructed in 1909.
 This building once stood where the Transport Accident Commission, or TAC, now stands in Brougham Street.
 Like the Geelong Aqueduct it was designed by Tasmanian engineer Edward Giles Stone and his partner Ernest J. Siddeley.